oracle-livelabs/database/ai-vector-rag/demo/demo.md

    </copy>
    ````

-7. Three URLs will appear.
+7. The above commands will start a streamlit application running your Chatbot.
+Three URLs will appear.
+The last URL is the one that will allow you to connect from your browser.
 Click on the last URL labeled **External URL:**

 ## Task 2: Run the application